 - The Federal Supplemental Educational Opportunity Grant offers $500 to $2,500 for exceptionally needy students.

 Bastyr University Honors at Entrance Scholarships for all incoming undergraduate students are based on need and lower-division academic performance, designed to bridge the cost-resource gap.
 Students do not need to submit an application to be considered.
-The awards range from $500 to $5,000, which will be credited to the recipient's tuition during the student's first three quarters (excluding summer) and can be used for any school-related expense, including, but not limited to, tuition, fees, books, supplies, room and board, transportation and utilities.
+The awards range from $500 to $5,000, which will be credited to the recipient's student account during the student's first three quarters (excluding summer) and can be used for any school-related expense, including, but not limited to, tuition, fees, books, supplies, room and board, transportation and utilities.

 - Licensed Massage Therapists Scholarship: Licensed Massage Therapists may apply for the LMT scholarship.
 This $1,500 scholarship is renewable based on academic performance.
 All applicants must meet the normal requirements for the degree program, provide proof of graduation from a massage school accredited by the Commission on Massage Training Accreditation, and proof of current licensure.
 This scholarship is renewable and is contingent upon funding.
 Please apply each year prior to April 15 to secure funding.

 - Phi Theta Kappa Scholarship is awarded to all admitted undergraduate students who are members of Phi Theta Kappa.
 All applicants must meet the normal academic requirements for the degree program and provide proof of membership in Phi Theta Kappa.
 Students who are members of Phi Beta Kappa are also eligible for this scholarship.
 This scholarship is not renewable and is contingent on funding.
 Please apply each year prior to April 15 to secure funding.

 - AmeriCorps Scholarship is awarded to qualified AmeriCorps alumni in recognition of academic potential in the field of Natural Health.
-This scholarship will provide $1,500 towards tuition for any AmeriCorps student who is admitted to Bastyr University through the regular admissions process and provides proof of service.
+This scholarship will provide $1,500 towards Cost of Attendance for any AmeriCorps student who is admitted to Bastyr University through the regular admissions process and provides proof of service.
 This scholarship is not renewable and is contingent upon funding.
 Please apply each year prior to April 15 to secure funding.